 Natural Hazard Disclosure Reports

 HomeGuard’s Natural Hazard Disclosure Reports are prepared by qualified individuals, we use up-to-date information, and we rely on mapped information and not solely on digital hazard data.
-Aside from providing accurate and easy to read and understand natural hazard disclosure reports (see sample), HomeGuard has partnered with Environmental Disclosure Resources to provide an environmental hazard disclosure report.
-Based on the experience and expertise of the leading national provider of environmental risk information, The EDR Environmental Disclosure Report offers accurate, comprehensive and easy to understand coverage of the most common and high-risk environmental hazards.
+Aside from providing accurate and easy to read and understand natural hazard disclosure reports (see sample), HomeGuard has partnered with Environmental Risk Information Services (ERIS) to provide an environmental hazard disclosure report.
+Based on the experience and expertise of the leading national provider of environmental risk information, The ERIS Environmental Hazard Report offers accurate, comprehensive and easy to understand coverage of the most common and high-risk environmental hazards.

 Also, by offering the California Tax Data Report to satisfy mandatory tax disclosures in California, HomeGuard is providing the most comprehensive information of California property tax data.
 The information is updated continuously to ensure accurate and up-to-date reporting.